KennedyPutraKusumo/pydex/README.md

 # **S**ampling-**B**ased Optimal Experiment Design
 An open-source Python package for optimal experiment design.
+The optimal experimental design technique is essential to a modeller's toolbelt.
 If you are someone who develops a model of any kind, you will relate to the difficulty of estimating its model parameters.
-Optimal experiment design is essential to a modeller's toolbelt (even though currently, it rarely is).
+This tool will help design experiments for collecting essential data to develop your model.
 This package is a simple and powerful toolkit you must have.
-The package has an intuitive syntax and helpful documentation.
-It should get you to design experiments for estimating the parameters of your model in no time.
+With an intuitive syntax and helpful documentation, it should take you little time to start designing optimal experiments for estimating the parameters of your model.

 ## Features:
 1. Strive to be as simple as possible to use, but not simpler.